Richard42Graham/WLED-Lion/instructions/instructions.md

 -   Three options for flashing firmware:
     -   Easy way: Head over to [https://install.wled.me/](https://install.wled.me/) on Chrome (or Chromium) and press install
-	    - **However** this it only works on devices with 4 MB memory or more, theThe ESP01S have 1 MB of memory so it is unfortunately not a choice.
-Therefore the other options must be used.
+	    - **However** this only works on devices with 4 MB memory or more, The ESP01S has 1 MB of memory so it is unfortunately not a choice.
+Therefore other options must be used.
     -   Medium way: Install ESPtools, see below
     -   Difficult way: Use esptools.py with [VSCode](https://code.visualstudio.com/) and the [platform.io](https://platformio.org/) extension ,
 	    - This is required if you want to use usermods or compile source code:

 #### Linux
 ##### Driver
-The USB driver **CH340** driver have been included the linux kernel since v.2.6.24 from 2008-01-24, so that should not be a problem.
+The USB driver **CH340** driver has been included in the Linux kernel since v.2.6.24 from 2008-01-24, so that should not be a problem.

 ###### ESPtools
 On most systems it can be installed with: